Rangers vs. Dodgers Player Props Betting Odds

-Marcus Semien and Mookie Betts are among the players with prop bets on the table when the Texas Rangers and the Los Angeles Dodgers square off at Globe Life Field on Saturday (starting at 4:05 PM ET).
+Marcus Semien and Freddie Freeman are two of the players with prop bets on the table when the Texas Rangers and the Los Angeles Dodgers meet at Globe Life Field on Sunday (first pitch at 2:35 PM ET).

 Bet on this matchup or its props with BetMGM!